 For more wineries on Long Island, see our Winery Search.Bedell Cellars

-Bedell changed quite a bit since the days when founder Kip Bedell sold his wine from a picnic table next to Route 25.
+Bedell has changed quite a bit since the days when founder Kip Bedell sold his wine from a picnic table next to Route 25.
 The wines, especially the reds, however, are still some of the best on Long Island.
-Current owner Michael Lynne also bought Corey Creek Vineyards and Wells Road Vineyard, giving Bedell 78 planted acres of vines to work with for a total production of 10,000 to 12,000 cases a year.
-In the modern tasting room, guests can try a range of current releases, including Merlot, Chardonnay and blends.
+The current owner, former New Line Cinema president Michael Lynne, also bought Corey Creek Vineyards and Wells Road Vineyard, giving Bedell nearly 80 acres of vines to work with for a total production of 12,000 to 15,000 cases a year.
+Winemaker Richard Olsen-Harbich, who joined in 2010, has been working in Long Island since 1983; he wrote the North Fork of Long Island and Hamptons AVA applications, while he and vineyard manager Dave Thompson helped develop the region's sustainable winegrowing guidelines.
+In the modern tasting room, guests can peruse Lynne's contemporary art collection and try a sampling of current releases, including Merlot, Chardonnay, rosé and blends.
 There's also a large covered pavilion overlooking the vineyards, where guests can listen to live music most weekends while sipping their wine or picnicking.Castello di Borghese Vineyard & Winery

 Castello di Borghese occupies the former site of Alex and Louisa Hargrave Vineyards, the birthplace of Long Island wine.
 In 1973, after consulting with a local farmer who was growing vinifera grapes to sell at a farm stand, the Hargraves planted the vineyard and established the North Fork's first winery, leading many others to follow in their footsteps.
 Upon their divorce, they sold the winery and vineyards to Marco Borghese, an Italian prince, and his wife, Ann Marie, an American, for approximately $4 million.
-The couple currently produces a range of wines, including Chardonnay, Sauvignon Blanc, Merlot, Cabernet Franc and Pinot Noir.Palmer Vineyards
+The couple, who became deeply involved in the local wine scene, produced a range of wines, including Chardonnay, Sauvignon Blanc, Pinot Noir, Merlot, Cabernet Franc, Cabernet Sauvignon and Bordeaux-style blends.
+Tragically, the two died days apart from each other in 2014, but the winery continues on in the Borghese family's hands.Palmer Vineyards

-Advertising executive Robert Palmer founded his winery in 1983.
-His beautiful estate overlooking 100 acres of vineyards is now one of North Fork's largest wineries, and the property frequently hosts special events and weddings.
+Advertising executive Robert Palmer founded this winery in 1983.
+The beautiful estate overlooking 100 acres of vineyards is now one of North Fork's largest wineries, and the property frequently hosts special events and weddings.
 For visitors, the winery offers an informative self-guided tour and ideal grounds for picnicking.
-In the tasting room, you'll discover a range of current releases to sample, including Chardonnay, Cabernet Franc, Gewürztraminer, Pinot Noir and Merlot.Pellegrini Vineyards
+In the tasting room, you'll discover a range of current releases to sample, including Chardonnay, Cabernet Franc, Gewürztraminer and Merlot.Pellegrini Vineyards

 The vibe at the family-run Paumanok (the Native American name for Long Island) is cozy and intimate.
-Charles and Ursula Massoud own 72 acres of vines, making eight different varieties (and 9,000 cases of wine a year) with the help of their three sons.
-Look for their Chenin Blanc; the crisp, citrusy wine is a perfect match for the local bay scallops.
-You'll also discover a variety of reds, including Merlot, Cabernet Franc, Cabernet Sauvignon and a blend called Assemblage.Wolffer Estate Vineyard
+Founders Charles and Ursula Massoud and their three sons own 72 acres of vines, growing eight different varieties and making 9,000 cases of wine a year.
+Their popular Chenin Blanc is a crisp, citrusy wine that makes a perfect match for the local bay scallops.
+You'll also discover Chardonnay, Riesling, rosé and a variety of reds—including Merlot, Cabernet Franc, Cabernet Sauvignon and a blend called Assemblage—which you can enjoy with a regional cheese or charcuterie platter on the deck in good weather.Wölffer Estate Vineyard

-Owned by Walter Channing, Christopher Tracy, Allison Dubin and Larry Perrine, this Hamptons winery produces one of Long Island's most diverse arrays of wines, including Chardonnay, Pinot Grigio, Tocai Friulano, Sauvignon Blanc, Muscat, Malvasia, Gewürztraminer, Merlot, Blaufränkisch, Dornfelder, Cabernet Franc and Cabernet Sauvignon.
-Tracy started out as a member of the winery's wine club before becoming winemaker.
-He produces his wines using grapes sourced from a 28-acre vineyard adjacent to the winery, and 30 acres of vines in North Fork.
+Owned by Walter Channing, Christopher Tracy, Allison Dubin and Larry Perrine, this Hamptons winery produces one of Long Island's most diverse arrays of wines—including Chardonnay, Sauvignon Blanc, Pinot Grigio, Tocai Friulano, Muscat, Malvasia, Gewürztraminer, Pinot Blanc and Ribolla Gialla among the whites and Merlot, Blaufränkisch, Dornfelder, Lagrein, Refosco, Cabernet Franc and Cabernet Sauvignon for the reds—as single varietals and in a number of blends.
+Tracy, who started out as a member of the winery's wine club before becoming winemaker, likes to experiment and has introduced several skin-fermented whites (orange wines), a substantial lineup of vineyard-designated, single-varietal dry roses and a line of vermouths made with seasonal botanicals grown near the winery.
+He produces his wines using grapes sourced from Channing's vineyard adjacent to the winery, Mudd Vineyard on the North Fork and other sites.
 As you explore the property, you'll notice Channing's whimsical sculptures, from towering inverted trees to a forty-foot pencil to nude figures on the patio.Macari Vineyards and Winery

-Joe Macari Jr. loves compost: He believes the recycled natural material is restoring vigor to his soil, and if you tour the 440-acre farm, Macari will proudly point out several giant mounds of it towering above the vines.
-Inside the winery, Joe and his wife, Alexandra, help the tasting room staff pour Sauvignon Blanc, Chardonnay, Merlot, Cabernet Franc, Malbec and a few red blends for visitors.
-The "Early Wine" Chardonnay, served fresh like a nouveau, is a popular option, and the Bergen Road blend is rich in vintage years.Raphael
+Joe Macari Jr. loves compost: He believes the recycled natural material is restoring vigor to his soil, and if you tour the 500-acre farm, Macari—who uses other biodynamic and sustainable farming techniques—will proudly point out several giant mounds of it towering above the vines.
+Inside the winery, Joe and his wife, Alexandra, help the tasting room staff pour Chardonnay, Sauvignon Blanc, Merlot, Cabernet Franc and a few red blends for visitors.
+The "Early Wine" Chardonnay, served fresh like a nouveau, is a popular option, and the Bergen Road blend is rich in good vintages.
+Macari has added a second, smaller tasting location in Cutchogue, with a deck overlooking its vineyard there.
+It's open May through September on weekends, Friday through Sunday from 11 a.m. to 5:30 p.m.Raphael

 Driving down Route 25, it's hard to miss Raphael.
 Its massive winery, designed to resemble a Tuscan villa, stands out in a region where so many wineries are housed in weather-beaten barns.
-For a decade, John Petrocelli has poured his resources into building this winery from the ground up because he believes in Long Island Merlot.
-That's fine by Richard Olsen-Harbich, Raphael's vintner, who has been making the red varietal for more than 28 years.
-Raphael also produces Sauvignon Blanc, Chardonnay, Riesling, Cabernet Franc, Cabernet Sauvignon, Petit Verdot and Malbec.Shinn Estate Vineyards
+Owner John Petrocelli has poured his resources into building this winery, established in 1996, from the ground up because he believes in Long Island Merlot.
+Raphael also produces Cabernet Franc, Cabernet Sauvignon, Chardonnay, Riesling, Sauvignon Blanc, rosé and blends.
+The tasting room offers pours à la carte, by the taste or the glass, while tours take you through the vineyard, tank room and barrel cellar and include a multi-wine tasting.Shinn Estate Vineyards

 Barbara Shinn and David Page, who opened the successful restaurant Home in New York's Greenwich Village in 1993, are showing similar promise with their winery, established in 2000.
-The couple produces a very good Sauvignon Blanc-Sémillon blend and good Merlot, and you can sample current releases of both wines in the tasting room.
-You can also spend the night here: A century-old farmhouse on the grounds has been renovated into a rustically chic inn, with four cozy guestrooms and views of the vines.
+The couple has expanded into a diverse lineup of wines—including a blanc de blancs sparkler, Chardonnay, Sauvignon Blanc, white blends, rosé, Merlot, Cabernet Franc and Bordeaux-style blends—which you can sample in the cozy tasting room or adjoining patio.
+Recently, they obtained a distillery license, and David makes grappa, eau de vie, brandy and grape vodka.
+On weekends, Barbara hosts a vineyard walk, taking you past the chicken coop and compost heaps as she explains their biodynamic and sustainable practices.
+(Barbara helped develop Long Island's sustainable certification.)
+Following that is the option for a tour of the solar- and wind-powered winery, set in a 125-year-old barn, and barrel cellar.
+Other days, with a tasting, you'll receive a map and guidebook to take a self-guided vineyard tour.
+You can also spend the night here: A century-old farmhouse on the grounds has been renovated into a rustically chic inn, with four cozy guestrooms with farm field views and views of the vines.

 Sips & Tips | Wine & Healthy Living